LILogic Net: Compact Logic Gate Networks with Learnable Connectivity for Efficient Hardware Deployment: Method

 \subsection{Dataset and Preprocessing}

-We evaluated our models on the MNIST and CIFAR-10 datasets.
+We evaluated our models on the MNIST, FashionMNIST, and CIFAR-10 datasets.
 The MNIST dataset consists of $60{,}000$ training and $10{,}000$ test images of handwritten digits~\cite{lecun1998mnist}.
-Each grayscale image of size $28 \times 28$ was flattened into a 784-dimensional input vector and binarized by applying a fixed intensity threshold of $0.25$.
+Each grayscale image of size $28 \times 28$ was flattened into a 784-dimensional input vector and binarized using a fixed intensity threshold of $0.25$.
+The FashionMNIST dataset contains $60{,}000$ training and $10{,}000$ test grayscale images of fashion items across ten categories~\cite{xiao2017fashion}.
+Each $28 \times 28$ image was flattened and binarized using fixed thresholds $[0.125,, 0.25,, 0.375,, 0.5,, 0.625,, 0.75,, 0.875]$, resulting in an effective input dimensionality of $5{,}488$.
 The CIFAR-10 dataset contains $50{,}000$ training and $10{,}000$ test color images of $32 \times 32$ pixels across ten object categories~\cite{krizhevsky2009learning}.
-For CIFAR-10, each RGB channel was processed independently and binarized using fixed thresholds $[0.125,\, 0.25,\, 0.375,\, 0.5,\, 0.625,\, 0.75,\, 0.875]$.
+For CIFAR-10, each RGB channel was processed independently and binarized using the same thresholds $[0.125,, 0.25,, 0.375,, 0.5,, 0.625,, 0.75,, 0.875]$.
 The resulting binary maps from all channels were concatenated into a single flattened vector, yielding an effective input dimensionality of $21{,}504$.

-For data augmentation, we applied dataset-specific transformations to improve generalization~\cite{simard2003best}.
+Learning interconnections increases model capacity, which can lead to overfitting in low-data regimes without augmentation.
+We applied dataset-specific transformations to improve generalization~\cite{simard2003best}.
 For MNIST, we used the \texttt{torchvision.transforms.v2} interface to apply random rotation ($\pm 10^\circ$), shear (up to $10^\circ$), scaling (by $\pm 10\%$), and elastic deformations with $\alpha = 64$ and $\sigma = 6$.
 Each augmented transformation was applied independently to generate $10$ distinct copies of the training dataset, leading to a $10 \times$ expanded training set.
+For FashionMNIST, no augmentations were applied.
 For CIFAR-10, we applied standard natural image augmentations~\cite{shorten2019survey}, including random cropping to $32 \times 32$ with 4-pixel reflection padding and random horizontal flips with 50\% probability, expanding the training set $8 \times$.
-We note that the original DiffLogic Net baseline~\cite{petersen2022deep} does not use augmentations.
+We note that the original DiffLogicNet baseline~\cite{petersen2022deep} does not use augmentations.
 To enable a fair comparison and isolate the effect of learnable connectivity, we additionally perform evaluations of our models against versions with fixed connectomes under the same augmentation settings.

 The validation set was constructed by applying only resizing and binarization (i.e., no augmentation) to the original training images, and the same preprocessing was used for the test set.
 A fixed random seed ensured reproducibility of the dataset splits and augmentation pipeline.